krajj7/BotHack/doc/setup.md

 Network latency may make the bot play very slowly (and not be CPU-bound), if that is the case consider using a local instalation of NetHack (which also allows you to do testing in wizard mode).

-## Running against your local NetHack installation
+## Running against a local NetHack installation

 The only supported version of NetHack is 3.4.3 with the nethack.alt.org patchset, available here: http://alt.org/nethack/naonh.php